-North of Hearst Castle in San Simeon sits the Piedras Blancas Lighthouse, which is a beautiful, historic lighthouse that is accessible via guided tour only.
-The tours happen twice a week, and I was able to take one a little while back.
+The Piedras Blancas Lighthouse is north of Hearst Castle in the small town of San Simeon.
+The historic lighthouse is beautiful and is accessible via guided tour only.
+The tours happen twice a week, and I was able to take one on my last visit.
 It was a fun time exploring this old lighthouse, but it did take almost three hours, so know that going in.
 Here is all the information.

 - Cost: $10